sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

     ![](images/core-capabilities.png "core-capabilities")

-# Task 2: Onboard Azure Subscription to Azure sentinel
+### Task 2: Onboard Azure Subscription to Azure sentinel

+In this task, you will onboard the Azure subscription to Azure sentinel by congiguring the new Log Analytics workspace from sentinel.

 1. In Azure portal, search **microsoft-sentinel (1)** and select **microsoft-sentinel (2)**.